bradrblack/adafruit-io-scriptable-widget/README.md

-Sample Scriptable Widget to Display AdafruitIO Feed Data on an iOS home screen or lock screen widget.
+Sample Scriptable Widgets to Display AdafruitIO Feed Data on an iOS home screen or lock screen widget.
 In one example a temperature value is displayed along with a message about how "fresh" the data is relative to the current time.
 In a second example, the battery voltage is displayed inside a round guage indicating the battery level.